Lee Kee Group

-Founded in 1947 by Mr. Chan Chak Hong, Lee Kee Group Limited (HKEx: 0637), Lee Kee for short, is the largest Non-ferrous metals supplier in Hong Kong and Asia.
-On 4 October 2006, Lee Kee was listed on the Main Board of Hong Kong Stock Exchange.
-A major zinc alloy importer to China, Lee Kee was the first company in Greater China to be admitted as a Category 5 Associate Trade Member of London Metal Exchange (LME).
+Lee Kee Group Limited (HKEx: 0637), commonly referred to as Lee Kee, is a prominent supplier of non-ferrous metals based in Hong Kong that operates across Asia, established in 1947 by Chan Chak Hong.
+The company achieved a milestone on October 4, 2006, by being listed on the Main Board of the Hong Kong Stock Exchange.
+It notably holds the distinction of being the first entity in Greater China to attain the status of a Category 5 Associate Trade Member of the prestigious London Metal Exchange (LME).

-Lee Kee offers metals including base metals zinc, aluminium, nickel, copper as well as zinc alloy, aluminium alloy, stainless steel, electroplating chemicals and a variety of non-ferrous metals like lead-free solder wire.
-Apart from producing and distributing metals, Lee Kee's businesses includes assurance and testing, technical consultancy.
+Lee Kee's range of offerings encompasses a diverse array of metals, including base metals such as zinc, aluminium, nickel, and copper, as well as zinc alloy, aluminium alloy, stainless steel, and electroplating chemicals.
+The company's portfolio extends beyond metals distribution to encompass various other activities such as assurance and testing, as well as technical consultancy services.

+Of note is Lee Kee's significant role as a major importer of zinc alloys into China.

 History

 1940s–1950s

-In 1942, Mr. Chan Chak Hong, grandfather of Mr. PC Chan, founded Lee Kee as a metal scrap trading company on Reclamation Street, Mongkok.
+In 1942, Mr. Chan Chak Hong, grandfather of Mr. PC Chan, founded Lee Kee as a metal scrap trading company on Reclamation Street, Mong Kok.
 Lee Kee was formally registered in 1947.
-In late 1950s, Hong Kong's light industries bloomed, and so did the demand for moulds.
+In late 1950s, Hong Kong's light industries bloomed, and so did the demand for molds.
 Lee Kee set up its alloying workshop to produce Lee Kee's own brand of zinc alloy.